04/06/2020 by Christine Griffith

 The FDA requires that accurate records are kept.
 This includes processes in place to stay compliant and prevent contamination, training, agreements including FSMA, or temperature-control records.

 Companies can face criminal penalties if food is not handled safely and are not compliant with the FDA’s regulations.
 Criminal violations can include fines of up to $250,000 for an individual or double that for organizations, as well as one year of imprisonment.
-It is critical to stay FSMA compliant to keep recalls,
+It is critical to stay FSMA compliant to keep recalls at a minimum.

 Food safety issues still occur on a regular basis, so it is important to stay FSMA compliant.
 Part of that is in choosing a transportation partner that stays on top of regulations and focused on food safety.